Ana-Niko-byte/tag-track/README.md

 - Expense input prompt with validation
 - Visual Appendage in the form of a table with relevant budget calculation
 - _Press 'u' to upload expenses to Google Sheets OR Type 'q' to quit..._
+- Ability to _quit_ at each input prompt

 # Scope of Application
 The purpose of the application is to gather expense data from the user and input this information into Google Sheets as individual rows.
 Google Sheets serves as a reference and as a recognisable and legible format in which the user may review their expenses, and see their annual spendings.